Your Code of Responsibility

 Respect others at all times from the lift line through the park.

 KNOW THE CODE.
 IT IS YOUR RESPONSIBILITY AND EVERYONE’S SAFETY AND BENEFIT

 SO WHAT ABOUT HELMETS?

-Catamount recommends that all parents and winter mountain sports participants educate themselves as to the benefits and limitations of the wearing of helmets.
+Catamount recommends that all winter mountain sports participants educate themselves as to the benefits and limitations of the wearing of helmets.
 It is the responsibility of parents and winter mountain sports participants to make their own informed decision in this regard and on behalf of themselves and their children.
 Remember, a winter mountain sports participant’s behavior has as much to do with their safety and the safety of others as does any piece of safety equipment.
 For more information on helmets, go to www.lidsonkids.org